jindrichmynarz/dissertation/parts/tensor_factorization.md

 Switching objects in triples sharing the same predicate (under LCWA) is valid for functional properties.
 @Nickel2016 proposes an approach that assumes the generated triples to be likely false.
-*"local closed world assumption (LCWA), which is often used for training relational models"* [@Nickel2016, p.
-13]

-numpy.dot implements the matrix product (i.e. sum of rows times columns) -->
+-->